Bayaniblues/DSLambda-notes/README.md

 build Documentation is a valuable skill set that will not only help you as a data scientist, but as a competent python developer as well.

+## deploy

+    # content in requirements.txt
+    mkdocs==1.0.4

+    # content in runtime.txt
+    3.6

+Create a new site and link git repository to netlify.

+Specify the build command: mkdocs build.

+Specify the site folder: site.

 ## Requirements

     pip install wheel